xolox/vim-session/README.md

 If the session you're trying to open is already active in another Vim instance you'll get a warning and nothing happens.
 You can use use a bang (!) as in `:OpenSession! ...` to ignore the warning and open the session anyway.

 Note also that when you use a bang (!) right after the command name existing tab pages and windows are closed, discarding any changes in the files you were editing!

+### The `:RestartVim` command

+This command saves your current editing session, restarts Vim and restores your editing session.
+This can come in handy when you're debugging Vim scripts which can't be easily/safely [reloaded using a more lightweight approach](http://peterodding.com/code/vim/reload/).
+It should work fine on Windows and UNIX alike but because of technical limitations it only works in graphical Vim.

+Any commands following the `:RestartVim` command are intercepted and executed after Vim is restarted and your session has been restored.
+This makes it easy to perform manual tests which involve restarting Vim, e.g. `:RestartVim | edit /path/to/file | call MyTest()`.

 ### The `:CloseSession` command